Gradescope Instructor Guide

 Request and set up Gradescope for your Canvas course

-1. To use Gradescope, you will first need to contact us in the LT Hub to request Gradescope access for your Canvas course.
+1. To use Gradescope, you will first need to contact us at the LT Hub to request Gradescope access for your Canvas course.

-• Please note that funding will need to be approved by your faculty or department.
-If you can include the name of a financial contact with your request, it will expedite the process.
+• Please note that funding for the course must be approved by your faculty or department.
+If you can include the name of a financial contact with your request, it will expedite the setup process.

 2. Once we have given you access, you will need to turn on Gradescope in your Canvas course:

-• Log in to your Canvas course, and click Settings in the Course Navigation.
+• Log in to your Canvas course with your UBC CWL (Campus Wide Log-In) and click Settings in the Course Navigation.

 • Click the Navigation tab.